-You can drive your hire car out to the Hunter Valley or arrange a guided tour with the hotel.
+You can drive your hire car out to the Hunter Valley or arrange a guided tour of the hotel.
 The drive itself is beautiful, winding through country towns and bushland.
 I recommend a stop at Costieri Vintage to check out their well-priced antiques.

 All the wineries are located within easy driving distance to each other, though choosing which one to visit can be tough!
-The Audrey Wilkinson winery provides picture perfect views of the rolling hills and vineyards as it is perched atop a hill.
+The Audrey Wilkinson winery provides picture-perfect views of the rolling hills and vineyards as it is perched atop a hill.
 The staff aren’t pushy or snobby and insist you don’t need to know anything about wine to enjoy it.
 They will expertly guide you through a wine-tasting, telling you everything you want to know as you go along.

 Afterwards, check out the Farmers Markets followed by the Hunter Valley Cheese Company for a cheese tasting and an oil and vinegar tasting (caramelised balsamic vinegar, get in my belly!).
 You can buy everything you need for a delicious picnic lunch from either the Farmers Markets or the Hunter Valley Cheese Company, perch yourself under a tree and chow down.